maxtalwar/nft-analytics/README.rst

 Troubleshooting:

 If you are told "writing data failed -- try resetting the database file", just delete the database.db file and run "table_manager.py" again.
-This isn't automated because automatically deleting the database file with all the data the collected data should only be done expliitly by the user.
+This isn't automated because automatically deleting the database file with all the data the collected data should only be done explicitly by the user.

 To run: